KenKundert/quantiphy/doc/examples.rst

 time units that are unambiguous and commonly used in scientific computation, so that leaves out units like months and years.
 However, in many situations the goal is simplicity rather than precision.
-In such a situation, it is convenient to support any units a user may reasonable expect to use.
+In such a situation, it is convenient to support any units a user may reasonably expect to use.
 In a casual setting it would be very unusual to use SI scale factors, so there use will be prohibited to allow a greater range of units (ex. m for minutes).